arunb28/Project-Breast-Cancer-Detection/README.md

 ## Project Structure

 - **Notebooks:** Contains Jupyter Notebooks with the project code.
-  - `Breast_Cancer_Detection.ipynb`: Main notebook with data loading, exploration, model training, and evaluation.
+  - `Project_Breast_Cancer_Detection.ipynb`: Main notebook with data loading, exploration, model training, and evaluation.

 - **Data:** Contains the dataset used in the project.
   - `breast_cancer_data.csv`: Dataset containing features computed from digitized images of cell nuclei.